ginkgobioworks/gen/docs/graph_operators.md

    ...AGGCGGA, ATGCTA...           ...AGGCGG,     , CTA...
    ...       , ATGGGC...           ...      ,     , GGC...
 ```
-(Implementation note: this happens at the node level, sequences don't have to be literally trimmed).
+(Implementation note: this happens at the node level, sequences don't have to be literally trimmed.
+The suffix/prefix may be a separate sequence & node to avoid any issues with library edits down the line, for example if the first sequence is dropped.
+See fixtures/affix_* for an example fasta and csv file.)

 ### 2. Make paths